 I was born at a very young age in Fairbanks, Alaska.
 Growing up, my parents taught me how to fillet salmon and wrestle grizzlies.
 And I did my own laundry!
 By age 15 I got bored with all that and retired to sunny San Diego to finish high school.
 San Diego’s weather was too nice for me so I returned to my homeland to attend the University of Alaska.
 I changed my major like 27 times and finally ended up with a BA in Economics and a plethora of minors.
 Yes, I said had a plethora (name that movie!).
 It was at this time I met my amazing wife, Michelle.
 I won’t make any jokes about our meeting other than it was at a bowling alley while drinking Kilian’s Irish Red.
-We just celebrated our 24th wedding anniversary and have two beautiful children, Adam and Sarah.
+We just celebrated our 26th wedding anniversary and have two beautiful children, Adam and Sarah.
 I truly love my family and look forward to watching my kids grow.
-My son is getting ready for college!!!!
+My daughter is getting ready for college!!!!

 In 1995, Michelle I and moved to Nashville where I attended Vanderbilt University and received a Masters in Business Administration.
 Over the next decade I worked at a few great companies including Blockbuster (yes, THAT Blockbuster), Pizza Hut, and Elizabeth Arden Red Doors Spas.
 It was a lot of fun and I made good money, but it wasn’t my true calling.
 I was always dreaming of being my own person and doing what I love.

 “Do what you love, and you’ll never work a day in your life!”

 That’s my mantra.
 When I’m behind a camera at weddings I’m in my Zen moment, like a kid in a candy shop.
 Weddings are EXACTLY where I want to be.
 I'm looking forward to sharing my passion with you!